Joint illustrated article series by the Capa Centre and Fortepan

 While due to mass production, bicycles became more and more accessible and inexpensive, the Great Depression inevitably increased their popularity both in Budapest and in the countryside.
 In 1935, the estimated number of cyclists in Hungary was 400,000.
 In the countryside, factory and agricultural workers started to cycle to work.
 Covered bicycle parking facilities were built next to some schools in the cities of Makó, Kiskunhalas, Győr, Székesfehérvár, Salgótarján, and Tata.

-The debates about female cycling in country towns are a good indicator of the spreading of bicycles (the same disputes had already taken place earlier in Budapest).
+The debates about women’s cycling in country towns are a good indicator of the spreading of bicycles (the same disputes had already taken place earlier in Budapest).
 Bicycles brought a new kind of freedom to women; decisions on their own, independent mobility, and, on top of it all, it happened openly, in public spaces.
 Thus it led to emancipation debates, starting with should women be allowed at all to ride bikes?
 In the town of Cegléd, “scantily cad,” women riding bicycles “in seductive attires” were subject to fines by the police (1928).
-In Nagykőrös, women were banned from using man’s bicycles (1930).
+In Nagykőrös, women were banned from using men’s bicycles (1930).

 Before the war, “cycling was not a ‘gentlemanly thing to do.’
 The gentry did not care that industrial and agricultural workers and shop assistants were cycling by the tens of thousands.
-The number of cyclists has multiplied since then.
+The number of people cycling has multiplied since then.
 The bicycle is becoming, as in foreign countries, the most important vehicle of the people,” wrote the communist writer and ideologist Iván Boldizsár in 1945.
 After World War II, cycling had an important role in substituting and alleviating the hiatus in the public transport system which was damaged and destroyed in the war.
 The cycle path laid out in 1950 in the city of Diósgyőr along the Szinva River was used by ten thousand factory workers every day.
 In the countryside, it was convenient to combine cycling and commuting by train.
 “Bicycle traffic volume keeps growing […] many people commute between their homes or workplaces and the railway station by cycle.
 Therefore, suitable routing for bicycles needs to be identified [around railway stations],” suggested architect and railway historian Mihály Kubinszky in 1956.

 The demand for bicycles kept growing in the 1960s.
 “In our smaller towns and villages, the bicycle has become an almost indispensable vehicle of transport, and there are quite a few families that own two or three, even four bicycles.
-Bicycles are used for smaller trips, such as commuting to work or going to the grocery store,” reported the police in 1962, estimating that were over 2,2 million cyclists in the country.
+Bicycles are used for smaller trips, such as commuting to work or going to the grocery store,” reported the police in 1962, estimating that were over 2.2 million bicycle users in the country.
 Hundreds of bikes were parking around beaches, bars, sport centers, post offices, markets, and in the courtyards of factories and agricultural collectives.
 “I cannot afford a car, but I wouldn’t buy one even if I did.
 Have you seen the throng of bicycles at the entrance?
 People here use bicycles,” said a lathe worker called László Rozmán in the Sárvár sugar factory in 1973.

-Csongrád and Békés counties, including the cities of Szeged, Békés, Gyula, Békéscsaba, Hódmezővásárhely and their surroundings became one of the most “cyclist” areas in the country.
+Csongrád and Békés counties, including the cities of Szeged, Békés, Gyula, Békéscsaba, Hódmezővásárhely and their surroundings became one of the most “cycling” areas in the country.
 According to the recollections of the people living in this region in the 1960s and 70s, the public transport system had gaps here too and the bicycle was an ideal vehicle of transport for everyday commuting to work or school or for doung errands in the towns and villages of the flat lands.
 People carried packages, gas cylinders, and instruments, and even some offices had bicycles for their employees.
 In the most rural areas, as nothing else was available, cycling was frequent.
 A large number of bicycles parked by onion, sugar beet, and corn fields around Makó and Tótkomlós indicated that farm laborers were at work.

 “It seems impossible to count the number of bicycles racing from here and there, coming out of minor roads abrubtly joining main ones, and bicycle stands on the corners or edges of squares… But this is nothing compared to the entrances of markets and the canning factory!
 Simply put: there is a swarm of bicycles.
 And it is increasing.
 Small children who cannot even get on by themselves ride bikes, girls and boys, men and women, the young and the elderly bikes here.
 Yes, Nagykőrös is the city of bicycles!
 Even more, or even better, than Kecskemét or Szeged.
 Which is completely understandable given the fact that it has a surface of 40 thousand jugers.
 It is only the bicycle that can connect and bind together inseparably, unify, and make such a great extension of land resonate with the city.
 At the canning factory alone, there are two thousand bicycles in the courtyard waiting for the change of shift,” reported in 1965 the magazine OrszágVilág about Nagykőrös.